 - Drug-filled punctal plugs

 - MIGS (Minimally Invasive Glaucoma Surgery): When drops aren’t enough, we co-manage modern MIGS procedures alongside cataract surgery.
-These surgeries help lower pressure with less downtime and fewer side effects than traditional glaucoma surgeries.
+These techniques lower eye pressure with less downtime and fewer side effects than traditional glaucoma surgery.

-- Home IOP Monitoring (Emerging Trend): New devices are being developed that let certain patients check eye pressure at home, giving us a better picture of daily pressure fluctuations.
+- Home IOP Monitoring (Emerging Trend): New devices are being developed that allow certain patients to check eye pressure at home, giving us better insight into daily pressure fluctuations.

 How We Manage Glaucoma Long-Term

-If you’re diagnosed with glaucoma or are considered a glaucoma suspect, here’s what your care typically includes:
+If you’re diagnosed with glaucoma or considered a glaucoma suspect, your care typically includes:

-- Visual fields every 6 to 12 months
+- Visual field testing every 6 to 12 months

-- Goldmann pressure checks at visits where accuracy matters
+- Goldmann pressure checks when accuracy is critical

-- Fundus photography to monitor optic nerve appearance
+- Fundus photography to monitor optic nerve changes

-- Customized treatment plans: drops, sustained-release therapy, or surgical co-management
+- Customized treatment plans, including drops, sustained-release therapy, or surgical co-management

-- Education on how sleep apnea, blood pressure, diabetes, and steroid use can influence glaucoma
+- Education on how sleep apnea, blood pressure, diabetes, and steroid use can affect glaucoma

 We tailor treatment because no two glaucoma patients are exactly the same.